 As you can see, the approaches to error handling differ from the implementation to the implementation.

 The important thing is not to leave the user of the REST API “hanging”, not knowing what happened or aimlessly wandering through the wastes of StackOverflow searching for the explanation.

-When designing a REST API, you communicate with the API user by utilizing HTTP Status Codes.
+When designing a REST API, we communicate with the API user by utilizing HTTP Status Codes.
 There are a lot of status codes, describing multiple possible responses.

-But just how many should you use?
-Should you have a strict status code for every situation?
+But just how many should we use?
+Should we have a strict status code for every situation?

 As with many things in life, the KISS principle applies here too.
 There are over 70 status codes out there.
 Do you know them by heart?
 Will the potential API user know them all, or will it once again result in googling stuff?

 Most developers are familiar with the most common status codes:

 400 Bad Request